My name is Sonia Marsh, and I just finished my life-changing adventure, with the Peace Corps in a country called, Lesotho, in southern Africa.

 When I was six, we moved to Paris, and three years later, my parents sent me alone on a plane from Paris to Los Angeles to visit my cousins.
 In those days planes refueled in Greenland and, thirty minutes after takeoff, I looked out the window and noticed smoke and flames from the jet engine closest to me.
 When the flight attendant’s shaky voice asked me to fasten my seat belt, I thought this was part of the in-flight entertainment.

 In 1983, I moved from Paris to California to start new life.
 I was twenty-five and knew I wanted to live in the U.S. and marry an American.
 At age 13, I was fascinated by NASA astronauts, and fell in love with their rich, deep voices.
 I knew I would marry an American with an astronaut voice.
-I met my husband, Duke, in a “gutsy” way: I responded to an ad in a magazine.
-And, yes, I fell in love with his voice first.
+I met my husband, Duke, in a “gutsy” way: I responded to an ad in a magazine; those were the days before Internet dating sites.
+And yes, I loved his voice.

 I’ve lived in Orange County, California since 1983, except for the year we uprooted our family and took our three sons to Belize, Central America.
 You can find out more on my Gutsy Book page.
 I wanted my three sons to experience life in another country; to see how other people live with less.
 I’m happy to say they turned into well-adjusted young men with a global outlook on life.